MSc in International Health and Tropical Medicine

 - Briefly outline your immediate and long-term career goals and how the MSc in International Health and Tropical Medicine may contribute to your career trajectory.

-This will be assessed for your reasons for applying.
+This will help the admissions panel assess your reasons for applying.

 Please ensure the word count is clearly displayed on the document.